Welcome

 BSc (Hons), MCSP, HCPC

-I qualified as a Physiotherapist from the University of the West of England and completed my pelvic health training in the NHS.
+I qualified as a Physiotherapist from the University of the West of England.
+My women’s health and pelvic health training has been developed through NHS clinical experience and postgraduate continuing professional development.

 In-person appointments take place in a private clinic in Adber, just outside Sherborne, with virtual appointments available via a secure online platform.